 Jo was born in Flint, Michigan, but moved to Franklin, Tennessee, when she was 13.
 Jo graduated from Austin Peay State University with a Bachelor of Interdisciplinary Studies degree with concentrations in Education and Psychology in 2002.
 She earned a Master of Science degree in Management from APSU in 2006.
 Jo lived and worked in upstate New York for two years, Morehead, Kentucky, for four years, and Athens, Tennessee, for three years.
 She is very excited about working at her Alma Mater and helping students become their best.
 Jo is an alumnae of Alpha Sigma Alpha Sorority, loves spending time with her family, watching football, playing volleyball, snuggling with her golden retriever, and meeting new people.

-Tammy Bryant began her career at APSU in 1990 and joined the staff in Student Affairs in 1992.
-Prior to joining APSU she wrote for newspapers and later worked on Music Row in Nashville.
-She earned her B.S. degree from Middle Tennessee State University, her M.S. degree from APSU, and the Ed.D from Trevecca Nazarene University.
+Tammy began her career at APSU in 1990 and joined the staff in Student Affairs in 1992.
+Prior to joining APSU she was a newspaper journalist and later worked in marketing and promotion on Music Row in Nashville.
+She earned a B.S. degree from Middle Tennessee State University, M.S. degree from APSU, and an Ed.D in Leadership and Professional Studies from Trevecca Nazarene University.
 During her tenure at APSU she has served with five APSU presidents.
 She supervises the department of Student Publications, which houses The All State student newspaper, and formerly the APSU yearbook, The Monocle, the Student Handbook & Calendar, the New Student Guide and other publications, and she chairs the Student Affairs division assessment committee and coordinates division assessment.

 Patrick joined the staff as Coordinator of Student Publications and Marketing in April 2016 after working at the Gannett Design Studio in Nashville as a Designer II for four years.
 While with Gannett, he was the lead news designer for the Montgomery Advertiser, and worked on several newspapers around Tennessee including The Leaf-Chronicle.
 He earned numerous awards for his design work, and was named a finalist for Gannett 4th Quarter Awards in Best Enterprise Design for the 60th Anniversary of the Montgomery Bus Boycott.
 His designs have been featured multiple times on Newseum, Poynter and BuzzFeed as well.